Elbert-Ainstein/micrograd/notes.md

 - However, it isn't really much of complex coding ( basic python + a bit of calculus kekw )
 - All you need to understand neural networks; Everything else is efficiency
 - Fundamentals
+- In this article, all data inputs will be numbers.

 ### Other
 - No actual math in Neural Network codes
-- Just to know what derivative is measuring, aka. instantaneous slope
+- Just to know what things are measuring, aka. derivative for instantaneous slope and impact on

 ![derivative measure](/images/derivative.png)